MargotKl/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones <BR>
 Project data set: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 <b>R script: run_analysis.R</b><BR>